Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 We saw an incredibly huge flock of Red-throated Swallows building nests under a bridge.

-After the flufftail we did a bit more general birding and then started back to the car.
-As we were leaving, we could still hear the shouts of Dusky Long-tailed Cuckoo.
+After the flufftail we did a bit more general birding and then started back to the vehicle.
+As we were leaving, we could still hear the shouts of the very vocal Dusky Long-tailed Cuckoo!

-We moved on to the large bridge again and found that thousands of Red-throated Swallows had moved in and were circling the bridge, so we watched and photographed.
-They were collecting mud on the edge of the river and bringing it to the bridge to build their nests.
+We moved on to the large bridge again and found that thousands of Red-throated Swallows had moved in and were circling the bridge, so we watched and photographed them.
+They were collecting mud on the edge of the river and bringing it to the bridge to build their nests and it was a staggering sight.

 Our drive back towards the coast then started and we arrived at our accommodation in time for a quick bit of birding in the evening.
 We then enjoyed our supper at the hotel and were treated to some Square-tailed Nightjars.
 Tomorrow we would set out into dry woodland in search of more endemics.

-The day started with yet another early morning as we headed out to the dry woodlands just south of Maxima.
-Upon arrival we stretched our legs and within minutes our first target flew in: Angola Helmetshrike!
-We had great views of five of this incredibly range restricted species.
+The day started with yet another early morning as we headed out to the dry woodlands just south of Muxima.
+Upon arrival we stretched our legs and within minutes our first target flew in: Gabela Helmetshrike!
+We had great views of five birds of this incredibly range restricted species.
 While admiring the helmetshrikes we heard our next target, Monteiros’s Bushshrike, so we headed down a track towards the calling birds.
-Along the way the group connected with Golden-backed Bishop, another Angolan endemic (although introduced to São Tomé and Príncipe).
+Along the way the group connected with Golden-backed Bishop, another Angolan endemic (although introduced to São Tomé and Príncipe where a feral population now exists).
 After a bit of work, we managed to get distant views of the bushshrike.
 Other birds seen included Mottled Spinetail, Blue Malkoha and Hartert’s Camaroptera.

 Angola birding report